 Navigate to Roadmaps > Starter to create a starter roadmap.
 When you first load a starter roadmap, it will populate with any existing records in your workspace — but if it's blank, do not worry.
 Creating data for your roadmap and in your Aha! account is as simple as dragging and dropping.

 First, select the type of starter roadmap you would like to build.
 You can build one around Releases, to show when you plan to complete work that relates to your strategy.
-Or you can build one around Features and master features, to show when you plan to complete work that relates to your strategy, organized by theme.
+Or you can build one around Features and Epics, to show when you plan to complete work that relates to your strategy, organized by theme.
 The Features view will also show you your themed work in the context of releases.

 Next, start dragging record cards from the righthand side of your screen onto your roadmap, either new cards from the Create new list, or existing records from the Use existing dropdowns.
 You can add the following record types to your starter roadmap:

 One way to populate this roadmap is to start with your strategy.
 Add your strategic goals, then the initiatives that will support them.
-Then work your way down to releases and master features — the containers for the work needed to accomplish your initiatives — and finish with features, the fundamental units of work your team will complete.
+Then work your way down to releases and epics — the containers for the work needed to accomplish your initiatives — and finish with features, the fundamental units of work your team will complete.

 To link records together, drop one inside the other.
 For example, if a release will support an initiative, drop your release inside the initiative bar.
 If you want to add features to your release, drop them inside the release bar.
 If these container records get to large, you can always click the little arrow in the upper left of the card to collapse it and hide all child records from view.